v2saumb/LinuxServerConfiguration/README.md

 #save and exit

 ```
 - Set up a cron to run daily.
-The details of the logwatcher script are covered in the Scripts secion.
-I have set it up to run twice daily.
+Which sends out a [status mail][logwatchmail]

 ```python
 #Add the logwatcher script to  cron